Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect tedious, particularly due to the frustrating mechanic of having to return to the beginning of a zone upon death, which is exacerbated by the luck-based nature of weapon drops.
+Players find the grinding aspect tedious, particularly due to the frustrating mechanic of having to return to the beginning of an entire zone upon death, which is exacerbated by the luck-based nature of weapon drops.

 • “It has been brought up before, but the 'go back to the start of the entire zone' on death is quite tedious, especially when you have been unlucky with weapon drops.”

-• “The grinding feels endless, and the rewards just aren't worth the time invested.”
+• “The grinding feels endless, and the rewards just don't justify the time spent.”

 • “I find myself repeating the same tasks over and over, and it quickly becomes a chore rather than an enjoyable experience.”